sedouard/deis-deployer/README.md

   })
 ```

-Notice how we're setting the enviroment variables `ORGANIZATION_NAME` as well as `BG_COLOR` to the variables collected from the user of this example app.
-This data however can come from a database, a json file, or anywhere else for your specific usecase.
+Notice how we're setting the environment variables `ORGANIZATION_NAME` as well as `BG_COLOR` to the variables collected from the user of this example app.
+This data however can come from a database, a json file, or anywhere else for your specific use case.

 Also one handy thing that comes from Docker is the ability to constrain the containers memory and cpu allocation which Deis takes advantage of.
 You can set your applications memory and cpu usage allow you to easily offer different levels of service for each application.
 For example you can set these values low for Free (as in, free beer) instances however you might think about charging users for apps with higher compute allocation.